 Overdosage of cephalosporins can cause cerebral irritation leading to convulsions.
 Serum levels of cefuroxime can be reduced by hemodialysis and peritoneal dialysis.

-Adults: The usual adult dosage range for Cefuroxime for Injection, USP is 750 mg to 1.5 grams every 8 hours, usually for 5 to 10 days.
-In uncomplicated urinary tract infections, skin and skin structure infections, disseminated gonococcal infections, and uncomplicated pneumonia, a 750 mg dose every 8 hours is recommended.
-In severe or complicated infections, a 1.5 gram dose every 8 hours is recommended.
+The usual adult dosage range for Cefuroxime for Injection is 750 mg to 1.5 grams every 8 hours, usually for 5 to 10 days.
+In uncomplicated urinary tract infections, skin and skin-structure infections, disseminated gonococcal infections, and uncomplicated pneumonia, a 750-mg dose every 8 hours is recommended.
+In severe or complicated infections, a 1.5-gram dose every 8 hours is recommended.

-In bone and joint infections, a 1.5 gram dose every 8 hours is recommended.
-In clinical trials, surgical intervention was performed when indicated as an adjunct to therapy with Cefuroxime for Injection, USP.
-A course of oral antibiotics was administered when appropriate following the completion of parenteral administration of Cefuroxime for Injection, USP.
+In bone and joint infections, a 1.5-gram dose every 8 hours is recommended.
+In clinical trials, surgical intervention was performed when indicated as an adjunct to therapy with Cefuroxime for Injection.
+A course of oral antibiotics was administered when appropriate following the completion of parenteral administration of Cefuroxime for Injection.

 In life-threatening infections or infections due to less susceptible organisms, 1.5 grams every 6 hours may be required.
 In bacterial meningitis, the dosage should not exceed 3 grams every 8 hours.
-For preventive use for clean-contaminated or potentially contaminated surgical procedures, a 1.5 gram dose administered intravenously just before surgery (approximately one-half to 1 hour before the initial incision) is recommended.
-Thereafter, give 750 mg intravenously every 8 hours when the procedure is prolonged.
+The recommended dosage for uncomplicated gonococcal infection is 1.5 grams given intramuscularly as a single dose at 2 different sites together with 1 gram of oral probenecid.
+For preventive use for clean-contaminated or potentially contaminated surgical procedures, a 1.5-gram dose administered intravenously just before surgery (approximately one-half to 1 hour before the initial incision) is recommended.
+Thereafter, give 750 mg intravenously or intramuscularly every 8 hours when the procedure is prolonged.

-In bone and joint infections, 150 mg/kg per day (not to exceed the maximum adult dosage) is recommended in equally divided doses every 8 hours.
-In clinical trials, a course of oral antibiotics was administered to pediatric patients following the completion of parenteral administration of Cefuroxime for Injection, USP.
+In bone and joint infections, 150 mg/kg/day (not to exceed the maximum adult dosage) is recommended in equally divided doses every 8 hours.
+In clinical trials, a course of oral antibiotics was administered to pediatric patients following the completion of parenteral administration of Cefuroxime for Injection.

-In cases of bacterial meningitis, a larger dosage of Cefuroxime for Injection, USP is recommended, 200 to 240 mg/kg per day intravenously in divided doses every 6 to 8 hours.
+In cases of bacterial meningitis, a larger dosage of Cefuroxime for Injection is recommended, 200 to 240 mg/kg/day intravenously in divided doses every 6 to 8 hours.